Pilchards Dog Treats?

 A lot of people ask if the fish bones are dangerous for the dogs?
 Well Pilchards are a soft boned fish, and once they have been dehydrated the crumble, making them easy for the dog to digest.

 Laila and Me pilchards are a great alternative to canned fish which may have huge amounts of salt or oils.

-They are Australian pilchards from WA, and are dehydrated and packaged in Melbourne.
+They are Australian pilchards from WA, and are dehydrated and packaged here in Australia

 Pilchards should be introduced slowly as they are a rich flavour and might cause an upset tummy if fed in large amounts quickly.